-We have developed this policy concerned with the protection of vulnerable adults at London Housing Trust and the staff members who work with them.
+At this point London Housing Trust only accommodates male adults 18 and over with LOW to MEDIUM support needs.
+This policy is for the protection of both the vulnerable adults at London Housing Trust and the staff members who work with them.
 This is designed primarily to help staff recognise and respond to cases of abuse involving vulnerable adults, and to provide a procedure to be followed in the event of abuse being witnessed and / or reported.

-This policy commits all staff to responding actively, promptly and in a co-ordinated way to allegations or suspicions of abuse that come to their notice.
+This policy commits all staff to responding actively, promptly and in a coordinated way to allegations or suspicions of abuse that come to their notice.
 They also commit staff to an approach that takes into a persons' race, cultural background, disability, age, gender, or sexuality.